Dailynnn/markdown/pumpkin.md

 9. 1 large egg
 10. 2 cups flour

+CAUTION: Be careful when removing the cooking pan from the oven, it's hot!

 Steps:

 1. Combine the wet ingredients in a bowl.
 2. Combine the dry ingredients in a seperate bowl.